Renddslow/mattmcelwee.com/content/bible/context.md

 52. I affirm that the preaching of the whole of Scripture is a mandated and normative practice of the Church.
 Furthermore, the regular public reading of the Scriptures is useful for the formation of the faithful.
 53. I affirm that clergy and lay have the ability to interpret the text, through the wisdom of the Holy Spirit, without a need – in nearly all cases – to ever leave the text.

+[^inspiration]: My view on this is shifting and I am becoming open to a view that would see the Deuterocanon being a Divine-human partnership but not necessarily authoritative in terms of doctrine.
+It is likely that this point will shift in future iterations as I do more work in this area.
 [^redactors]: I would add, though not directly germane to hermeneutics, that, in my opinion, this is the best ordering for a first-time Bible reader and has significant pedagogical value.
 [^hagar]:
     A compelling example of this is the name “Hagar” in Genesis.
 An English reading of Genesis 16 would still communicate the same meaning intended by the Holy Spirit and the human authors: Abram and Sarai abused their slave girl in an attempt to accomplish YHWH’s covenant through their own devices.
 Yet YHWH sees the girl and promises a great nation from her seed.